Kallissery: Boat racing

-Kallissery has 5 Palliyodams (snake boats) owned by different "Karas" (locality): Umayattukara, Vizumayattukara, Keezhuvanmazhy, Vanmazhy, Muthavazhy and Prayar.
+Kallissery has 5 Palliyodams (snake boats) owned by different "Karas" (locality): Umayattukara, Mazhukeer, Keezhuvanmazhy, Vanmazhy, Muthavazhy and Prayar.
 Among those, Umayattukara has the biggest one.

 Rail

 The nearest Railway Station is Chengannur Railway station, which is only 2 kilometers from Kallissery.

 Air

 The nearest airport is Trivandrum International airport, which is about 118 km from Kallissery.
 Another nearby airport is Cochin International Airport (CIAL), which is about 124 km from Kallissery.